-- 1. This is a course which operates at a very rapid pace, due to its compressed format.
-Skipping a day in a four-week class is equivalent to missing a week in the regular semester.
-You should be prepared to log in to Blackboard every day in order to complete the work for the course. - 2.
-Try to complete the week's work early.
+- 1. Try to complete the week's work early.
 Waiting until the due date to begin the week's assignment is not advisable.
-Some of the assignments may take several hours to complete. - 3.
+Some of the assignments may take several hours to complete. - 2.
 Especially true in philosophy more than most other subjects, diligence is important.
 Some of the reading will be difficult since we are looking at some of the most profound ideas in the history of the world.
-The difficulty of the subject is indirectly proportional to the amount of work put into the course. - 4.
-Expect to have up to several hours a week of reading and practice in order to earn an "A" for the course.
+The difficulty of the subject is indirectly proportional to the amount of work put into the course. - 3.
+Expect to have up to five hours a week of reading and practice in order to earn an "A" for the course.
 Additionally, for these reasons, attendance is of vital importance.
-If you do not regularly log in or keep up with the reading and exercises, do not expect to pass this class! - 5.
-Please feel free to make mistakes.
-We all will from time to time-including your omniscient instructor. - 6.
+If you do not regularly log in or keep up with the reading and exercises, do not expect to pass this class!

+- 4. Please feel free to make mistakes.
+We all will from time to time-including your omniscient instructor. - 5.
 Please feel free to make an appointment to discuss the material you do not understand.
 Waiting until the last moment in the semester to catch up is not advisable.
 I am excellent at fixing small problems, but horrendous at fixing large ones.
-The only difference between small and large problems is time. - 7.
+The only difference between small and large problems is time. - 6.
 Have fun!
 The material is only as dry as you make it out to be.
 Sharpening one's mind can be an exhilarating process.